Feature: Baggage Forwarding

 Note that JR passes are valid only on JR services; you will still have to pay for private-train services.
 However, as the JR network is the country's largest, the coverage is good.
 The value is in getting to ride shinkansen and limited express (tokkyū) trains, though of course you can use the passes on ordinary express and local trains, too.

-Holders of the Japan Rail Pass, JR Hokkaidō Rail Pass and any JR East rail passes are eligible for a 30% discount off car rentals through JR's Ekiren agency, which has outlets inside or in front of many train stations.
+Holders of the some JR passes are eligible for a 10% discount off car rentals through JR's Ekiren agency, which has outlets inside or in front of many train stations.
 For details and promo codes, see www.ekiren.co.jp/phpapp/en/jr_pass.

 Japan Rail Pass